Oberhauser-Dev/wrestling_scoreboard/wrestling_scoreboard_server/README.md

 Execute the `./bin/wrestling-scoreboard-server` executable from within the `wrestling_scoreboard_server` directory, to handle resource paths correctly.

+For managing app users and access a default administration user for the app is created:
+  - Username: `admin`
+  - Password: `admin`

+It is recommended to sign in to the client and change the password, especially if providing a public server.

 ## Deployment

 ### Linux Systemd service